Terms of engagement

 WHAT ARE 'TERMS OF ENGAGEMENT'?

-We are MyLawyer Solicitors LLP and our registered office address is at Unit 2, Imperial Place, Maxwell Road, Borehamwood, Herts, WD6 1JN.
-We're authorised and regulated by the Solicitors Regulation Authority (our SRA number is 569955), and registered in England and Wales under company number OC376661.
+'We', 'our' and 'us' refers to Epoq Legal Ltd whose registered office address is at Unit 2, 2 Imperial Place, Maxwell Road, Borehamwood, Hertfordshire, WD6 1JN.
+Epoq Legal Ltd is authorised and regulated by the Solicitors Regulation Authority (SRA number 645296), and is registered in England and Wales under company number 3707955.

-Legal advice.
+- Legal advice.
 The provision of legal advice relating to your document over the phone or via email, within the scope of the Legal Document Review

 ACCEPTANCE OF INSTRUCTIONS